-In order to empower the next generation of young global citizens to create positive change, GCI will hold a fellowship program, professional development seminar, and the GCI Forum, for educators, secondary students, policy makers, business people, as well as the public.
-The programs will culminate in a Japan Summit in Summer of 2019.
+In order to empower the next generation of young global citizens to create positive change, GCI will hold a fellowship program and professional development seminars for secondary students and educators.
+The programs will commence with a summit in the summer.

 President and Fellows of Harvard College, Cambridge, MA

 Promoting Disaster Education in High School and College Classes: Workshops on Using the Japan Disasters Digital Archive (Year 2)

 Project Director: Dr. Andrew Gordon